rustprooflabs/pgosm-flex/docs/src/routing-4.md

-# Routing with PgRouting 4
+# Routing with pgRouting 4

 > If you are using a pgRouting prior to 4.0 see [Routing with pgRouting 3](./routing-3.md).